AlexanderJCS/snake-console/README.md

 # snake-console
 A simple snake console game: my first project in C++

-Download main.exe from releases, or compile it yourself.
+Download the executable from releases: https://github.com/Tortle6/snake-console/releases.

 To play, use the WASD keys.
 There will be some flickering.
 There is no way to prevent this, since writing to the console takes time.
+This was minimized in 0.1.1 and 0.2.1.

 WARNING: This only works on Windows.